graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

     (subscriptions || live) then you may want to authenticate your users using sessions or similar.
 You can pass some simple middlewares here that will be executed against the websocket connection in order to perform authentication.
-We current only support express (not Koa) middlewares here.
+We current only support Express (not Koa, Fastify, Restify, etc) middlewares here.
   - `pgDefaultRole`: The default Postgres role to use.
 If no role was provided in a provided JWT token, this role will be used.
   - `dynamicJson`: By default, JSON and JSONB fields are presented as strings